djalbat/watchful-cli/README.md

 ### Running by way of npm scripts

-As already mentioned, it is recommended that you install Watchful as a project dependency rather than globally, and run it with npm scripts.
+As already mentioned, it is recommended that you install Watchful as a project dependency rather than globally, then run it with npm scripts.
 In this example we build a bundle for an application using ES6 and [JSX](https://reactjs.org/docs/introducing-jsx.html).

 The developer dependencies in the `package.json` file would like something like this: